Lovable, Bolt, and v0 generate real React code in minutes. How do AI website builders compare to WordPress on speed, cost, flexibility, and ownership?

 Key Takeaway

-• AI builders are tools for developers, not replacements for WordPress.
-They have no CMS, no plugin ecosystem, and no way for non-technical users to update content after launch.
+- AI builders are tools for developers, not finished products for businesses.
+They have no CMS, no plugin ecosystem, no ongoing support, and no way for non-technical users to update content after launch.
+A business owner using Lovable to build their own site is like a homeowner using a nail gun to frame their own house: the tool is real, but the skill gap will cost them.

 Andrej Karpathy, co-founder of OpenAI, coined the term "vibe coding" in February 2025 to describe a new way of building software: describe what you want in plain English, and an AI writes the code.
 Collins English Dictionary named it word of the year for 2025.